selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 behavior.
 You can imagine that identifying this problem _before_ it occurs on your cluster is highly desirable!

-As the example above illustrates, analyzing configuration files overlayed on top of a live cluster is useful when your git repository doesn't contain all relevant configuration.
+As the example above illustrates, analyzing configuration files overlaid on top of a live cluster is useful when your git repository doesn't contain all relevant configuration.
 This can happen if your team is still migrating all configuration to the repository, or if someone made changes directly to the cluster.
 Regardless, it's a good idea to introduce this check to your continuous integration processes, but be aware of its limitations:

 * You'll have to manage a Kubernetes `.kube/config` file containing read-only credentials to your cluster.
-Because this secret is available to the continuous integration check, be sure that you trust the incoming change to not accidently or deliberately expose the credential in your continous integration logs.
+Because this secret is available to the continuous integration check, be sure that you trust the incoming change to not accidentally or deliberately expose the credential in your continuous integration logs.
-* The check is not necessarily reproducable; Kubernetes configuration is dynamic and changes over time as various controllers, users, and other processes make changes.
+* The check is not necessarily reproducible; Kubernetes configuration is dynamic and changes over time as various controllers, users, and other processes make changes.
 It might be reasonable to run this check on a schedule to ensure you catch any new issues that are caused by external systems.